puppetlabs/puppet-docs/source/guides/templating.markdown

     <%= k %>
     <% end -%>

-Puppet functions can be called by prepending "function_" to the beginning of the function name.
+Puppet functions can be called by prepending "`function_`" to the beginning of the function name.
 For example, including one template inside another:

     <%= scope.function_template("module/template2.erb") %>